OpenNebula/addon-appmarket/README.md

 ### AppMarket 1.9.80 Beta

+This release extends the AppMarket functionality by adding a new set of features that enables the management and processing of OVA files.
+A new component *AppMarket Worker* is introduced, which handles the OVA package treatment (download, unpack, OVF parsing) and image format conversion.
+This release also features a new API and a new AppMarket interface via Sunstone.

 [Release Notes 1.9.80](doc/release_notes/appmarket-1.9.80.md)

 ### AppMarket 1.9.85 RC

+In addition to the features included in the previous beta release, this version features a new [simplified import dialog](doc/usage.md) and fixes minor bugs reported by the community.
+Also, [AppMarket Worker](doc/usage.md) has been extended to support other OVF versions.

 [Release Notes 1.9.85](doc/release_notes/appmarket-1.9.85.md)

 ### AppMarket 1.9.90 RC 2

+In addition to the features included in the previous beta release, this version fixes minor bugs reported by the community.

 [Release Notes 1.9.90](doc/release_notes/appmarket-1.9.90.md)